Who Wants to Be a Millionaire? (Nigerian game show)

 Who Wants to Be a Millionaire? is a Nigerian game show based on the original British format of Who Wants to Be a Millionaire?.
 It first aired on 8 October 2004 and stopped temporarily on 25 June 2017.
 On 29 August 2017, a deal was secured with Airoplaycare behind the new sponsor after MTN Nigeria pulled out from the game show.

 Lifelines

+Current

 Three lifelines were presented at the beginning of the game in order to aid contestants: